qpsolvers/qpsolvers/README.md

 ## Contributing

-We welcome contributions, see [Contributing](https://github.com/qpsolvers/qpsolvers/blob/master/CONTRIBUTING.md) for details.
+We welcome contributions, see the [contribution guidelines](https://github.com/qpsolvers/qpsolvers/blob/master/CONTRIBUTING.md) for details.
 We are also looking forward to hearing about your use cases!
 Please share them in [Show and tell](https://github.com/qpsolvers/qpsolvers/discussions/categories/show-and-tell).

 ## Citing qpsolvers